AumPauskar/blog/content/posts/os/linux.md

 ## Misc commands
 1. `vcgencmd measure_temp`: running this command will give you the temperature of the raspberry pi.
 Using this with the `watch` command will give you the temperature in real time (`watch vcgencmd measure_temp`).
+2. `history`: running this command will give you the history of all the commands you have run in the terminal.